 Additionally, this is a great opportunity to develop your cybersecurity skills and knowledge.
 Students will work individually or collaboratively in this project.
 Students will either choose to research on any specific topic about information security/cybersecurity or choose an intervention/innovation topic related to information security and cyber security using a variety of sources, such as encyclopedias, academic databases, books, articles, web sites or interviews.
 Cite reliable sources for the references.
 Students will be expected to document their sources and will be required to employ the APA Manual of Style as the citation guide.
-Students should submit both the one page proposal and final project through Canvas Turn-It In.
+Students should submit both the one-page proposal and final project through Canvas Turn-It In.

-Student should submit one-page proposal describing the research/intervention/innovation topic study and the reason/motivation decided to research/intervention/innovation by October 19, 2020.
+Student should submit one-page proposal describing the research/intervention/innovation topic he/she has decided to study and the reason/motivation for choosing research/intervention/innovation by March 8, 2021.
 Once the topic is approved, student can proceed with the project.